 The author is a play writer.
 And this Novel Chaos Theory is one of his plays converted into a story.
 You can see that in the style where chapters move like acts or scenes.
 A small fast-paced read about two characters who remain around each other through their lives.
 But never came together as one, at least not by social parameters.

 Started the book on an irritated note as there were editing errors and confused dates.
-Publishers and Authors please note this takes away the joy of reading and shows callousness on your part when simple facts are messed up.
+Publishers and Authors, please note this takes away the joy of reading.
+And shows callousness on your part when simple facts are messed up.

-As I moved, I liked the recreation of the life of students in 60s in Delhi, career worries of 70s for academicians, scaling heights in 90s as their career peak out and eventually coming to terms with their own identities later.
-This was the first post independence generation in India, still trying to judge themselves by British standards, still believing that quoting Shakespeare is the best foot forward towards being considered an intellectual.
-What the author brings out through the relationship of two characters who keep waiting whole of their lives to hear from the other that they are in love, but never manage to say so, though their each action says so, is the two sides of such intellectual personalities.
+As I moved, I liked the recreation of the life of students in 60s in Delhi.
+Career worries of the 70s for academicians.
+Scaling heights in the 90s as their career peak out and eventually coming to terms with their own identities later.
+This was the first post-independence generation in India, still trying to judge themselves by British standards.
+Still believing that quoting Shakespeare is the best foot forward towards being considered an intellectual.
+What the author brings out through the relationship of two characters who keep waiting whole of their lives to hear from the other that they are in love, but never manage to say so.
+Though their every action says so, is the two sides of such intellectual personalities.